sachin-panayil/Doorway/CONTEXT.md

-# Project Context

-This document provides background on Doorway's development journey and the design decisions that shaped the final implementation.

 ## Project Origins

-Doorway started from observing that open source projects often need community support infrastructure, but traditional help desk solutions either cost money or require significant technical setup.
-The goal was to create a free alternative that leverages GitHub's existing community features while providing a more polished, user-friendly interface.
+Doorway started with a pretty simple observation: a lot of open source projects need some kind of community support system, but the usual help desk tools are either expensive or way too technical to set up.
+I wanted something lightweight, free, and built around GitHub’s existing community features — but with a smoother, more approachable interface.

-The initial concept explored several approaches - from a full GitHub Marketplace app to repository templates with manual setup.
-We ultimately chose a hybrid approach using repository templates with GitHub Actions automation, which provides meaningful setup automation while keeping users in full control of their code and avoiding complex marketplace approval processes.

-## Technical Approach

-The final architecture combines static site generation with GitHub's APIs to create a responsive help desk interface.
-Users fork a template repository and run a GitHub Actions workflow that automatically enables discussions, creates categories, configures GitHub Pages, and sets up data synchronization.
-This approach eliminates the need for external hosting while providing professional-looking community support portals.
+Early on I played around with a few different ideas, from building a full-on GitHub Marketplace app to just handing people repo templates they could configure on their own.
+Eventually I landed on a middle ground: a repo template powered by GitHub Actions which is a nice balance

 ## Design Decisions and Trade-offs

-We prioritized zero infrastructure costs and user ownership over more advanced features that would require ongoing server maintenance.
-This constraint influenced several key decisions: using static JSON files for data storage rather than databases, implementing client-side search instead of server-side indexing, and relying on GitHub's built-in authentication rather than custom user management.

-The template repository approach means users maintain their own installations rather than depending on centralized services.
-This provides autonomy and customization flexibility but also means updates require manual integration.
-We included automation to help with data synchronization and configuration management.
+One of the core principles was keeping costs at zero and ownership in the hands of users.
+That meant staying away from things like databases or servers.
+Instead, data is stored in static JSON files, search runs client-side, and authentication leans on GitHub’s systems.
+By going the template route, every project owns its own setup instead of relying on a central service.
+It does mean updates are manual.

-## Value Proposition
+## Best Fit

-Doorway addresses the gap between GitHub's powerful but developer-centric tools and the needs of diverse open source communities.
-It provides professional presentation of community support resources without requiring budget allocation or technical infrastructure management.

-The automation saves time during initial setup and ongoing maintenance, while the improved interface can help projects build more inclusive and accessible communities.
-For projects that prioritize community building and want to present a polished support experience, Doorway offers genuine utility.
+The automation makes setup easier, the interface is more approachable, and communities can present themselves in a way that feels professional and accessible.
+For projects that care about community building, it’s a solid option.

-## Target Use Cases

-Doorway works best for established open source projects that have active GitHub Discussions but want to provide a more welcoming interface for their broader community.
-It's particularly valuable for projects where community members may be less familiar with GitHub's interface or where maintainers want to present a more branded, professional support experience.

-The solution is less suitable for projects that need advanced workflow automation, complex ticketing features, or integration with external systems.
-It complements rather than replaces GitHub's native tools.

-## Challenges and Pitfalls

-Several fundamental challenges became apparent during development.
-The core issue is that Doorway essentially duplicates functionality that GitHub already provides through Discussions, creating a read-only interface for data that users can access more directly and interact with more effectively on GitHub itself.
-The time savings from automation amount to perhaps 10 minutes of one-time setup work, while users take on ongoing maintenance responsibilities for their forked installations.

-The template repository approach creates a maintenance burden for users who must keep their installations updated with bug fixes and improvements from the upstream template.
-Unlike traditional software libraries where updates are managed through package managers, template forks require manual intervention to stay current.

-The split user experience presents another challenge - users browse discussions through the help desk interface but must navigate to GitHub to actually participate in conversations.
-This context switching can create confusion about where to find specific discussions or how to follow ongoing conversations.

-The static data approach, while avoiding server costs, means discussion data can become stale between synchronization runs.
-Users may see outdated information until they manually trigger the sync workflow, potentially missing recent answers or new discussions.

-Setup complexity remains higher than initially envisioned.
-While the GitHub Actions automation helps, users still need to understand repository forking, workflow execution, and GitHub Pages deployment.
-Projects with less technical resources may find the initial configuration challenging.
+It’s not the right tool if you need heavy-duty ticketing systems, integrations, or automation.
+Think of it more as a complement to GitHub.

+## The Hard Parts

+Of course, there are trade-offs.
+At the end of the day, Doorway is mostly a prettier, read-only window into GitHub Discussions.
+If you actually want to reply or participate, you still have to hop over to GitHub, which isn’t the smoothest experience.

+The automation also doesn’t save that much time — maybe ten minutes of setup — and users do take on some maintenance when they fork the template.
+Unlike updating a library through a package manager, keeping your Doorway instance current is more hands-on.

+The “split experience” can also be a little awkward.
+People browse discussions on the Doorway site, then switch over to GitHub to engage.
+And since the data is static, it can fall behind until the sync workflow runs again.

+Finally, while the automation helps, setup still requires some GitHub know-how — forking repos, running workflows, deploying Pages.
+It’s not rocket science, but it’s also not a one-click install.

+Im still in the process of seeing how this can be expanded upon because I believe that the idea is great and is achievable within a minimal cost environment.